slaanurgle/cs61b-sp21/proj2/gitlet-design.md

 The `Repository` will set up persistence.
 It will:

 1. Create all the files and directories needed. **All file operation are done in this class.**
-2. Create **HEAD pointer**, we do not need to create HEAD after initializing.
+2. Create **HEAD pointer**, we do not need to create HEAD after initializing. **Remember to move HEAD and the branch it is pointing to.**